natalie-poulson/final_project/README.md

 * If the user selects the  ‘sign-in’ button, they will be redirected to their profile page
  * Users can select icons from the nav bar containing links to:
   * Profile:
-    * A user’s profile page showing their information, trips, posts and a map
+    * A user’s profile page showing their information and a map displaying pins from all of the trips they have taken
   * Trips:
     * Displays all of the user's trips, both completed and upcoming
   * Start a New Trip:
     * User can create a trip by entereing a trail name, permit info (optional), dates, whether the trip has been completed, and the specific location by placing a marker on a map
   * Explore:
-    * Users can explore the trip database to see where other user's have gone to get ideas for their next adventure
+    * Users can explore the trip database to see where other users have gone to get ideas for their next adventure
-    * Trips are displayed as markers on a map and when clicked, display the trial name (linkes to trip detail page), name of the user who took the trip (linkes to profile page of user), and  the dates of the trip.
+    * Trips are displayed as markers on a map and when clicked, display the trial name (links to trip detail page), name of the user who took the trip (links to profile page of user), and  the dates of the trip.
   * Logout:
     * User can logout and will be redirected to the landing page